-- iTunes is good for buying and organizing your music, movies, TV shows, apps, audiobooks, and more
+- iTunes: Good for buying and organizing your music, movies, TV shows, apps, audiobooks, and more

 There’s also the Maps app for turn-by-turn directions, and a lot of premium optional extras.
-Creative people will want to try iMovie, iPhoto, and GarageBand ($5 apiece).
-Workaholics will love Keynote, Pages, and Numbers ($10 apiece).
+Creative people will want to try iMovie and GarageBand.
+Workaholics will love Keynote, Pages, and Numbers.
 There’s also iBooks for reading, and then there’s the largest collection of free education content available through iTunes U.

 Moving photos, videos, and music

-If you’d like to copy files over a wired connection then plug your Android phone into your computer using your Micro USB to USB cable.
-Pull down the Notification shade on your Android phone and make sure it’s connected in USB storage mode (you may have to tap USB Connected and select Mount).
-You should get a pop-up on your PC which will give various options including Open device to view files.
-Alternatively you can go to Start > Computer and you should find it listed.
-Navigate to the files you want and drag and drop them onto your computer.
+If you’d like to copy files over a wired connection, then plug your Android phone into your computer using your Micro USB to USB cable.
+Pull down the Notification shade on your Android phone, and make sure it’s connected.
+It should connect automatically in Media transfer mode (MTP).
+You should get a pop-up on your PC, which will give various options including Open device to view files.
+Alternatively you can go to Start > Computer, and you should find it listed.
+Navigate to the files you want, and drag and drop them onto your computer.
 Here’s how to transfer files from an Android phone to a Mac.

-To get files from your computer to your iPhone you can plug your iPhone in and fire up iTunes.
-Select your device in the left panel in iTunes and click the Applications tab up top and then scroll down to find File Transfer with a list of apps.
-Choose the app you want to transfer the file to and then drag and drop the file from your computer into iTunes onto the space on the right.
+To get files from your computer to your iPhone, you can plug your iPhone in and fire up iTunes.
+Select your device in the left panel in iTunes, click the Apps tab, and then scroll down to find the File Sharing section (if you don’t have a file sharing section, your iPhone has no file sharing apps installed).
+Choose the app you want to transfer the file to, and then drag and drop the file from your computer into iTunes onto the space on the right.

-If you want to transfer all your photos, first make sure that any new photos you have on your iPhone are backed up, then go select your device in iTunes again and select the Photos tab up top.
-Make sure the Sync photos from box is ticked and tap on the drop down menu to Choose folder.
+If you want to transfer all your photos, first make sure that any new photos you have on your iPhone are backed up, then go and select your device in iTunes again, and select the Photos tab up top.
+Make sure the Sync Photos box is ticked and tap on the drop down menu to choose the Copy files from folder.
 Now pick the folder of photos you want to transfer.
-Be warned you may lose any photos you have on the iPhone when you do this, so back up first.
+Be warned: You may lose any photos you have on the iPhone when you do this, so back up first.

 It’s easy to transfer files using other cloud solutions.
 Most of the big names, like Dropbox, have Android and iOS apps, so simply download the iOS app, enter your account details, and copy across whatever you need.

 It makes sense to import your music into iTunes, and it’s easily done.
-Make sure you have the Music Manager for Google Play Music installed on your computer and select Download my library from the Download tab.
+Make sure you have the Music Manager for Google Play Music installed on your computer, or Google Play Music installed to your Chrome browser, and select Download my library from the Download tab.
 Choose the folder you want to download to and then fire up iTunes and go to File > Add Folder to Library, choose the same folder, and it will all be copied across.
-Once you have all your music in iTunes check out our guide on how to download music to your iPod or iPhone.
+Once you have all your music in iTunes, check out our guide on how to download music to your iPod or iPhone.

 Moving your text messages

 It’s often a wrench to leave behind your old text messages when you switch to a new phone.
 Most of them won’t be missed, but sometimes you’ll have a special goodbye or a romantic message that you want to keep.
-Unfortunately there’s no easy way to transfer SMS to your new iPhone.
-You might consider using a free app like Super Backup : SMS & Contacts to create XML file backups of your old texts, just make sure you copy them onto your computer.
+Fortunately, there’s an app that makes this less of an issue, and it comes straight from Apple.
+Appropriately called Move to iOS, this free app will transfer your Contacts, Message history, photos, videos, Mail accounts, and other data you might want to keep.